yulqen/datamaps-core/scratchpad.md

 ### Todo

-* Refactor InMemoryDatamapShould test.
+* Make DatamapValue class a value object.
 * Do not halt when exception on datamapline value type is hit - store in a report!
-* Make DatamapValue class a value object.
 * Can we obtain integers from the parser, or must it be doubles?
 * Move functionality to excel parser usecase.
+* Implement rules alongside DatamapLineType

 ### Long Term